San Juan de Dios Church (San Rafael): Sisa, Basilio and Crispin in San Rafael

 Residents of San Rafael believe that national hero Jose Rizal was inspired to create the characters Sisa, Basilio and Crispin (in his work Noli Me Tángere) by a real-life story in San Rafael.
 Recalling the story from Rizal's novel, the two brothers were serving as bell-ringers in the church to help their mother by earning money.
 On one occasion, the sacristan mayor accused Crispin of stealing an amount of money.
 Crispin was punished by the sacristan mayor and the town curate, Padre Salvi, and was believed to have died inside the church premises.
 As proof of the local legend, locals point to a blood-stained wall off the side of the convent in a small room where supposedly the young “Crispin” was tortured to death.

-Other local residents of San Rafael, Bulacan ponders some evidences that the town of San Rafael was the town of San Diego in Rizal's novel.
-They said that the name of Crisostomo Ibarra's father in the novel, "Rafael"came from the town original name San Rafael.
-Aside from that, there's a place in San Rafael "Pasong Intsik" or "Chinese Pass" were the early Chinese merchants of San Rafael resided.
+Other residents of San Rafael believe that the town was the inspiration for San Diego in Rizal's novel.
+They said that the name of Crisostomo Ibarra's father in the novel, "Rafael" came from the town’s name.
+Aside from that, there is a place in San Rafael called "Pasong Intsik" or "Chinese Pass" were the early Chinese merchants of San Rafael resided.
 In the novel, Rizal told that Rafael's body was formerly buried in the San Diego cemetery before it was exhumed and thrown to the river.